-The data from Needle et al. (2022) consists of ratings of 8400 English nonce words by 1440 participants.
+The data from Needle et al. (2022) consist of ratings of 8,400 English nonce words by 1,440 participants.
 Nonce words consisted of 4-7 segments.
 All stimuli were presented orthographically.
 Each participant rated 140 stimuli each, leading to 24 ratings for each individual nonce word.
 Ratings were provided on a five-point Likert scale.

-In this case, the training dataset we use is the same one used in Needle et al. (2022) and consists of about 11,000 monomorphemic words from CELEX (Baayen et al. 1995) in the DISC transcription system.
+In this case, the training dataset we use is the same as that used in Needle et al. (2022) and consists of about 11,000 monomorphemic words from CELEX (Baayen et al., 1995) in the DISC transcription system.
 We converted the DISC transcriptions to ARPABET to stay consistent with the system used for English throughout this paper.
-Because this training data does not contain frequency information, the tokenweighted models could not be used.
-The other models were fitted to this training data and used to score the experimental stimuli.
+Because these training data do not contain frequency information, the token-weighted models could not be used.
+The other models were fitted to these training data and used to score the experimental stimuli.
 These scores were used as predictors in a linear mixed-effects model, with random intercepts for word and participant.

-4.1.4 Scholes (1966)
+Scholes (1966)

-The test data from Scholes (1966) were obtained from the supplementary material of Hayes & Wilson (2008).
-It consists of 62 monosyllabic nonce words rated by 33 seventh grade students.
+The test data from Scholes (1966) were obtained from the supplementary material of Hayes and Wilson (2008).
+It consists of 62 monosyllabic nonce words rated by 33 seventh-grade students.
 Words were presented orthographically.
 These words varied primarily in their onsets.
-The students were asked whether each word was a possible word of English and asked to provide a yes/no response: thus, the data here consist of binary responses rather than Likert scores.
+The students were asked whether each word was a possible word in English and asked to provide a yes/no response; thus, the data here consist of binary responses rather than Likert scores.
 The data were aggregated across onset, which means each of the 62 onsets is associated with a value between 0 and 1 that represents the proportion of "yes" responses across participants.

-The training data used were also from the supplementary materials of Hayes & Wilson (2008) and consists of 55 English onsets and their type frequencies.
-This is a subset of the onsets in the CMU Pronouncing Dictionary with "exotic" onsets like [zw] and [sf] removed.
-This is rather different from the training data sets in previous cases because our training data consists of onsets, rather than words, and our frequency counts correspond to the number of word types each onset occurs in.
-The models were trained on this dataset and tested on the 62 words from Scholes (1966); this testing data also comes from the supplementary material for Hayes & Wilson (2008).
+The training data used were also from the supplementary materials of Hayes and Wilson (2008) and consist of 55 English onsets and their type frequencies.
+This is a subset of the onsets in the CMU Pronouncing Dictionary with "exotic" onsets like /zw/ and /sf/ removed.
+This is rather different from the training datasets in previous cases, because our training data consist of onsets, rather than words, and our frequency counts correspond to the number of word types each onset occurs in.
+The models were trained on this dataset and tested on the 62 words from Scholes (1966); these testing data also come from the supplementary material for Hayes and Wilson (2008).
 The model scores were used as predictors in a logistic regression model over the proportions, weighted by the number of participants.
 Because we do not have individual ratings, we do not include any random effects.

-4.1.5 Hayes and White (2013)
+Hayes and White (2013)

-The test data procured by Hayes and White (2013) consists of 160 English nonce words consisting of between 2 and 7 segments rated on a logarithmic scale by 29 participants.
+The test data procured by Hayes and White (2013) consist of 160 English nonce words consisting of between two and seven segments rated on a logarithmic scale by 29 participants.
 Stimuli were presented simultaneously in both orthographic and auditory form.
-Participants were asked to perform a magnitude estimation task (Lodge 1981, Bard et al. 1996) comparing the well-formedness of each word with the reference word "poik".
+Participants were asked to perform a magnitude estimation task (Bard et al., 1996; Lodge, 1981) comparing the well-formedness of each word with the reference word "poik."
 The log of these magnitudes is the dependent variable we use here.
-The training data is the same CMU Pronouncing Dictionary data used in the analyses of Albright & Hayes (2003) and Daland et al. (2011).
-Models were trained on this data and used to score each nonce word.
-These scores were used as predictors in a linear mixed-effects model with random intercepts for participant and word.
+The training data are the